Sensory User's Manual

 has historically been one of the least understood sensory mechanisms.

-called buds and there are about 9,000 of them on the average
+called buds and that there are about 9,000 of them on the average

 "tongue maps" that suggested that the basic tastes are sensed primarily